yeoman/generator-webapp/README.md

 * Optional - Twitter Bootstrap for SASS
 * Optional - Leaner Modernizr builds *(new)*

-For more information on what `generator-webapp` can do for you, take a look at the [Grunt tasks](https://github.com/yeoman/generator-webapp/blob/master/app/templates/_package.json) used in our `package.json`.
+For more information on what `generator-gulp-webapp` can do for you, take a look at the [Grunt tasks](https://github.com/yeoman/generator-gulp-webapp/blob/master/app/templates/_package.json) used in our `package.json`.

 ## Getting Started

-- Install: `npm install -g generator-webapp`
+- Install: `npm install -g generator-gulp-webapp`
-- Run: `yo webapp`
+- Run: `yo gulp-webapp`
 - Run `grunt` for building and `grunt serve` for preview [*](#serve-note)